-Throughout this guide, I’ll clearly explain everything you need to know.
+I have spent many years playing and studying soccer, and throughout this guide, I’ll clearly explain everything you need to know about soccer positions.

 So, what should you know about each soccer position?

-To understand soccer positions, you must be familiar with:
+To understand positions in soccer, you must be familiar with:

 - The position numbers